Road Trip: New Mexico’s National Parks - SantaFe.com

 White Sands

-New Mexico is a land of wide open spaces and we’re lucky many of them have been preserved in national parks, national monuments and national preserves.
-Below is a list of the federally preserved lands in New Mexico (not including BLM lands) and what you can expect to find at all of them.
+New Mexico is a land of wide-open spaces, and we’re lucky many of them have been preserved in national parks, national monuments, and national preserves.
+These destinations make for some of the most rewarding road trips in the Southwest, offering breathtaking landscapes, centuries of history, and endless opportunities for adventure.
+Below is a list of the federally preserved lands in New Mexico (not including BLM lands) and what you can expect to find at each of them.

 Aztec Ruins National Monument

 Pueblo people describe this site as part of their ancestral migrations.
-Today you can follow their age-old passageways to a distant time.
-Explore a 900-year-old Pueblo Great House of over 400 masonry rooms.
+Today, you can follow their age-old passageways to a distant time.
+Explore a 900-year-old Pueblo Great House with over 400 masonry rooms.
 Look up and see original timbers holding up the roof.
 Search for the fingerprints of ancient masons in the mortar.
 Listen for an echo of ritual drums in the reconstructed Great Kiva.
-Directions to Aztec Ruins National Monument
+Directions to Aztec Ruins National Monument.

 Bandelier National Monument

 Bandelier National Monument protects over 33,000 acres of rugged but beautiful canyon and mesa country as well as evidence of humans going back over 11,000 years.
-Petroglyphs, symbols carved into the cliffs and masonry walls pay tribute to the early days of a culture that still survives in the surrounding communities.
-Directions to Bandelier National Monument
+Petroglyphs, symbols carved into the cliffs, pay tribute to the early days of a culture that still survives in the surrounding communities.
+Directions to Bandelier National Monument.

 Capulin Volcano National Monument